 Most authors plan animation as a separate budget from book production.
 A common ratio: 40% editing/illustration, 30% animation, 20% marketing, 10% reserve.
 See the full 2026 Pricing Guide for tier breakdowns.

-Take the Free Scorecard →The Discovery Call is free.
+The Discovery Call is free.
 We'll listen to your book and quote you in writing within 48 hours.